lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

 12 - ELF Coredump
 -----------------

-This tutorial introduces the API to analyze and manipulate ELF coredump
+This tutorial introduces the API for analyzing and manipulating ELF coredumps.

-Files and scripts used in this tutorial are available on the `tutorials repository <https://github.com/lief-project/tutorials/tree/master/12_elf_coredump>`_

 ------

 Introduction
 ~~~~~~~~~~~~

-ELF core [1]_ files provide information about the CPU state and the memory state of a program when the coredump
+ELF core [1]_ files provide information about the CPU state and memory state of
-has been generated.
-The memory state embeds
+a program at the time the coredump was generated.
+The memory state includes a
-a *snapshot* of all segments mapped in the memory space of the program.
-The CPU state contains register values
+*snapshot* of all segments mapped into the process's memory space.
+The CPU
-when the core dump has been generated.
+state contains register values from when the core dump was generated.

-Coredump files use a subset of the ELF structures to store this information. **Segments** are used for
+Coredump files use a subset of ELF structures to store this information.
-the memory state of the process while ELF notes (:class:`lief.ELF.Note`) are used for process metadata (pid, signal, ...)
+**Segments** are used for the memory state of the process, while ELF notes
+(:class:`lief.ELF.Note`) are used for process metadata (PID, signal, etc.).
-Especially, the CPU state is stored in a note with a special type.
+Notably, the CPU state is stored in a note with a specific type.

-Here is an overview of coredump layout :
+Here is an overview of the coredump layout:

 .. figure:: ../_static/tutorial/12/elf_notes.png
   :align: center

-For more details about coredump internal structure, one can look at the following blog post: `Anatomy of an ELF core file <https://www.gabriel.urdhr.fr/2015/05/29/core-file/>`_
+For more details about coredump internal structures, refer to the following
+blog post: `Anatomy of an ELF core file <https://www.gabriel.urdhr.fr/2015/05/29/core-file/>`_.

 Coredump Analysis
 ~~~~~~~~~~~~~~~~~

-As core files are effectively ELF, we can open these files using the :func:`lief.parse` function:
+Since core files are effectively ELF files, they can be opened using the
+|lief-abstract-parse| function:

 .. code-block:: python